Pl4tt/Algorithms/README.md

 # Algorithms and Datastructures
-Many different Algorithms and data structures written in Python.
+Many different Algorithms and data structures written in Python and other languages.